omaryup/Data_Analysis_Portfolio/README.md

 - 👋 Hi, and welcome!
-- :dart: This is a portfolio created to display my technical and visualization skills on Python, SQL and more.
+- :dart: This is a portfolio created to display my technical and visualization skills on Python, SQL and Tableau.
 # "Financial_Data_Info.py"

 **This is a program I wrote to obtain financial data from Yahoo Finance using Python, pandas, matplotlib, numpy and more.**